BEGIN:VCALENDAR

 SUMMARY:Action for Silk Stream - Bat Walk

-DESCRIPTION:Join us for a Bat Walk in Lyndhurst Park\, Mill Hill. \nMeet us at 8.00pm and we will have a walk around the park and along the Burnt Oak Brook\, and see if we can spot the bats coming out for their first feed since hibernating. \nSuitable for all ages. \nWe have a few bat detectors to share around to see if we can hear any bat activity. \nSign-up here: Action for Silk Stream – Bat Walk – Thames21 Limited \nWhere to Meet: \nLyndhurst Park\, Edgware NW7 2AA \nWhat 3 Words: ///smooth.nets.held \nNearest train – Mill Hill Broadway \nEmail claudia.kaplan@thames21.org.uk if you have any questions
+DESCRIPTION:Join us for a Bat Walk from Lyndhurst Park to the Meads Open Space. \nMeet us at 8.15pm and we will have a walk around the park\, and along the Burnt Oak Brook in the Meads Open Space.
+We will see if we can spot the bats coming out for their first feed since hibernating. \nSuitable for all ages. \nWe have a few bat detectors to share around to see if we can hear any bat activity. \nSign-up here: Action for Silk Stream – Bat Walk – Thames21 Limited \nWhere to Meet: \nLyndhurst Park\, Edgware NW7 2AA \nWhat 3 Words: ///smooth.nets.held \nNearest train – Mill Hill Broadway \nEmail claudia.kaplan@thames21.org.uk if you have any questions

 URL:https://www.thames21.org.uk/event/action-for-silk-stream-bat-walk/